bressanj/switch/_posts/2014-11-16-Second-patient-included-in-trial.md

 ---
 layout: post
 published: true
-excerpt:   second patient included in trial
+excerpt:   Lugano included their first patient in the randomized trial
 ---

 Lugano included their first patient in the randomized trial